Familial hyperaldosteronism

 Familial hyperaldosteronism is a group of inherited conditions in which the adrenal glands, which are small glands located on top of each kidney, produce too much of the hormone aldosterone.
-Excess aldosterone causes the kidneys to retain more salt than normal, which in turn increases the body's fluid levels and causes high blood pressure.
-People with familial hyperaldosteronism may develop severe high blood pressure, often early in life.
+Excess aldosterone causes the kidneys to retain more sodium than normal, which in turn increases the body's fluid levels and causes high blood pressure.
+People with familial hyperaldosteronism may develop severe high blood pressure that is frequently accompanied by low potassium levels (hypokalemia), often early in life.
 Without treatment, hypertension increases the risk of strokes, heart attacks, and kidney failure.
 There are other forms of hyperaldosteronism that are not inherited.

 This condition is inherited in an autosomal dominant pattern, which means one copy of the altered gene in each cell is sufficient to cause the disorder.
 The various types of familial hyperaldosteronism have different genetic causes.

 It is unclear how common these diseases are.
 All together they appear to make up less than 1% of cases of hyperaldosteronism.

 Types

-Familial hyperaldosteronism is categorized into three types, distinguished by their clinical features and genetic causes.
+Familial hyperaldosteronism is categorized into four types, distinguished by their clinical features and genetic causes.